 Second, and more importantly, the evaluation highlighted the need for continuing targeted support of SMEs at particular stages in development.
-Until the establishment of the Scottish Co-Investment Fund - part supported by funding from 2000-06 ERDF Programmes in the LUPS area - only 8% of companies financed by venture capital were based in Scotland.
 As with elsewhere in the UK, there had been a substantial fall in venture capital investment in the region combined with a re-orientation away from early-stage to later-stage investments.